MicrosoftDocs/power-pages-docs/power-pages-docs/security/power-pages-security.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-An important consideration when building public facing web sites is to ensure that critical business information is along accessible by the correct stakeholders.
+An important consideration when building public facing web sites is to ensure that critical business information is only accessible by the correct stakeholders.

 Power Pages has a robust security model to ensure that business information is properly protected.
 The following key components are used to provide and protect access in Power Pages: